LonelyPorter/OnlineBookstore/README.md

    - Finished
    - Processing
    - Pending (cannot for now because it's individual's shopping cart)
-4. Customers can change their information (password, name, email, phone number and address) by clicking the `My Info` button on the store page.
-(Guest will not be able to change their password)
+4. Customers(including guest) can change their information (password, name, email, phone number and address) by clicking the `My Info` button on the store page. (*Guest will not be able to change their password)
-5. Customer can add new payment method when purchasing books.
+5. Customers(including guest) can add new payment method when purchasing books.
 Customers will need at least one payment method to be able to purchase.
-6. Customers can view the best rating book of a given year by entering a year inside `View Rating`; if no year is given, the best rating book of all time will be displayed.
+6. Customers(including guest) can view the best rating book of a given year by entering a year inside `View Rating`; if no year is given, the best rating book of all time will be displayed.
-7. Customers can add different books and add more than one book into shopping cart.
+7. Customers(including guest) can add different books and more than one quantity at a time into shopping cart.
 Customers can delete the entry(books) from shopping cart.
-In-stock number will change accordingly after customers purchase that particular book.
-Customers cannot buy books that is out-of-stock.
+In-stock number will change accordingly after customers place the order.
+Customers cannot buy books that are out-of-stock.
-8. Shopping Cart will show the total price, delivery fee and time
+8. Shopping Cart will show the total price, delivery fee and time.
+Order history will display the total price of all items from the same order.
 9. Customers can search by ISBN as well